mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 So when I looked at your LinkedIn profile, I not only saw, you know, where you're working at right now, but I also saw a list of things that you're doing.
 Outside of work or, you know, partially at work or whatnot.
 Right.
 So you are also an egghead instructor.
-And I think I remember correctly, you said like you have 150 videos or something, is that
+And if I remember correctly, you said like you have 150 videos or something, is that

 **Tomasz:**   [00:23:39] correct?